 Okay, it’s very lame and gringo-ish of me that the first place we visited in Brazil was McDonald’s.
-But the bus stopped right in front of the fast food joint and I needed a coffee, because even though breakfast was technically included at the hotel in Puerto Iguazú, I could never have it.
+But the bus stopped right in front of the fast food joint and I needed a coffee because even though breakfast was technically included at the hotel in Puerto Iguazú, I could never have it.

 I have tried, though, because even if I don’t care much for actual food in the morning, I need coffee.

 The first day, I casually and sleepily strolled into the kitchen, but everything was already put away.
 “Breakfast is from 7 to 9 a.m.,” the lady said.
-It was 11 a.m.—we had slept late after a long day traveling from Chile to Argentina.
+It was 11 a.m.—we had slept late after a long day travelling from Chile to Argentina.
 Fair enough.

-The second day, I came in at 9:20 a.m.
+On the second day, I came in at 9:20 a.m.
 At my watch, anyway.
 Apparently, at the señora del desayuno’s watch, it was past breakfast time.
 I filled up a cup of coffee while she was putting the sugar away.
 I won the silent battle—I had a few packs of sugar in my bag, and I added them to my coffee slowly, looking at her in the eyes with a victorious and silly smile plastered on my face.